+I am a cultural historian who specializes in U.S. racial formation from the nineteenth century to the present.
 A graduate of Yale's doctoral program in American Studies and an elected member of the American Antiquarian Society, I am the Dillon Professor of American History and Professor of African and African American Studies and of Studies of Women, Gender, and Sexuality at Harvard University.
 I am also a faculty member in Harvard's doctoral program in American Studies and undergraduate program in Theater, Dance, and Media.
 Since 2016, I have chaired the Program of Studies of Women, Gender and Sexuality.
-From 2018 through 2023, I hold a Harvard College Professorship, which recognizes “particularly distinguished contributions to undergraduate teaching and to creating a positive influence in the culture of teaching in the Faculty of Arts and Sciences.”
+In 2018-2019, I held a Radcliffe Fellowship at the Radcliffe Institute for Advanced Study, and from 2018 through 2023, I hold a Harvard College Professorship, which recognizes “particularly distinguished contributions to undergraduate teaching and to creating a positive influence in the culture of teaching in the Faculty of Arts and Sciences.”
 With Stephanie Batiste and Brian Herrera, I edit the book series Performance and American Cultures for New York University Press.

 My most recent book, Racial Innocence: Performing American Childhood from Slavery to Civil Rights, won five awards: the Outstanding Book Award from the Association for Theatre in Higher Education (co-winner), the Grace Abbott Best Book Award from the Society for the History of Children and Youth, the Book Award from the Children's Literature Association, the Lois P. Rudnick Book Prize from the New England American Studies Association, and the IRSCL Award from the International Research Society for Children's Literature.
 Racial Innocence was also a runner-up for the American Studies Association's John Hope Franklin Publication Prize and received an Honorable Mention for the Book Award from the Society for the Study of American Women Writers.
 My other books include the anthology Cast Out: Queer Lives in Theater (University of Michigan Press) and a Jewish feminist children's book titled Terrible, Terrible!

-I just published the previously unavailable 1897 slave narrative of Jane Clark, who liberated herself from slavery in Maryland by undergoing an arduous three-year journey that ended in Auburn, New York in 1859.
+I recently published the previously unavailable 1897 slave narrative of Jane Clark, who liberated herself from slavery in Maryland by undergoing an arduous three-year journey that ended in Auburn, New York in 1859.
 The full text of the narrative (which was penned by a white amanuensis), along with my annotations and an introduction that verifies and contextualizes Jane Clark's story, was published in 2018 in the journal Common-Place.

 I also write opinion pieces, including op eds and academic advice.
 The New York Times published my op ed "Let Black Kids Just Be Kids" in July 2017.
 My columns "The Art of ‘No,’" "You are Not a Public Utility," "Banish the Smarm: Effective Networking is Sincere, Deep, and Generous," and "How to Talk to Famous Professors" were published in the Chronicle of Higher Education in 2017.
-For my complete C.V., please click on this link: